 - The sustainable banks also had an average equity/asset ratio of over 9% while the GSIFI banks averaged just over 5%.

-To the surprise of their mainstream banking colleagues and Paramount Payments, the sustainable banks analyzed also delivered higher financial returns than some of the world's biggest financial institutions.
+To the surprise of their mainstream banking colleagues, the sustainable banks analyzed also delivered higher financial returns than some of the world's biggest financial institutions.
 Return on assets, the measure thought to be most relevant for judging a bank's financial performance, averaged above 0.50% while the big banks earned an average of 0.33%.
 Values-based banks also had returns on equity averaging 7.1%, compared to 6.6% for GSIFI banks.